nk521/2020_linux_calendar/README.md

-# 2020_linux_calendar
+# Calendar for 2020 :)

-Linux based artwork calendar poster for year 2020
+Artworks are form linux.pictures and everything is made using inkscape.